 Computers and Software

 Desktop user support services, core IT services (such as data storage, data backup and security), and computer services (such as high-performance computing and applications, website and infrastructure servers) are administered by the Wyss IT staff in collaboration with the Harvard Medical School.
-If needed, supercomputing capabilities (Blue Gene) are available through Harvard University’s School of Engineering and Applied Sciences.
+If needed, supercomputing capabilities (Blue Gene) are available through the John A. Paulson Harvard School of Engineering and Applied Sciences.
 A number of CAD and simulation software packages are also available at all Institute sites, including ComSol, Solidworks, Labview, Maya, Matlab, Pro-Engineer, ANSYS, SmartCam, and Autocad.